This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

-Then, the top floor is where the rest and sleep happens.
+Then, the top floor is where the rest and sleep happen.
 I have also left a space in his room for playing on the floor with specialty toys that, for safety reasons, he must only play with while supervised.

 Suggestions for organization

 - Use what you own.
-While Pinterest images may entice you to toss everything you own and start over – that’s neither realistic nor necessary.
+While Pinterest images may entice you to toss everything you own and start over—it’s neither realistic nor necessary (and not eco-friendly!).
 You probably already own tons of storage units.
 Rather than buying new ones, reuse them so that they are more functional (see next tip).

 - Aim for function.
-Although you want your home to be aesthetically beautiful, if you begin by aiming for function, you will see that your home will start to look more pulled together as well.
+Although you want the space to be aesthetically beautiful, if you begin by aiming for function, you will see that the space will start to look more pulled together as well.

 - Store by category.
 Keep like with like.
 It makes things easier to find on a whim.
 I like to use baskets to store irregular items.
-Even though they look a mess on the inside, closed storage bins are forgiving to homeschoolers!
+Even though they look a mess on the inside, closed storage bins are forgiving!

 - Keep it safe.
 Think about where you place items.
-Even if, according to a pinned image, candles look really good on the floor by the fireplace, it may not be ideal for your child’s quick hands.
-Since my son plays at the floor level, I make sure to store dangerous items at a height where he cannot reach them.
+Even if, according to a pinned image, candles look really good on the floor by the fireplace, it may not be ideal for a child’s quick hands.
+Since my son plays at the floor level, I make sure to store dangerous items at a height he cannot reach them.

 - Cover large equipment.
 To make unsightly equipment (that is not in use) blend in, drape a silk scarf over them.
 This also keeps them dust-free.

-Organized spaces make for a clearer mind – both for you and for your disabled child.
+Organized spaces make for a clearer mind for you and the child.
 Happy organizing!